raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 }
 {% endhighlight %}

-In practice, the [allong.es] version permits the use of any number of functions not just two), and it permits the last function to have any arity whatsoever.
+In practice, the [allong.es] version permits the use of any number of functions (not just two), and it permits the last function to have any arity whatsoever.
 But the principle is straightforward.

 ### back-assbaggery

 If you look at *compose*, you see that when you call it, the functions are applied from right-to-left, not left-to-right.
 Function "b" is called before function "a."
 This is exactly what we mean when we talk about functional composition, and that's fine.

-But what if we are thinking of something else? namely, that we want to apply some functions in sequence?
+But what if we want to apply some functions in sequence?
 We can use compose, but if we want:

 {% highlight javascript %}
 function doFourThings (something) {